andycroll/andycroll.com/_posts/2018/2018-09-16-pluck-can-save-a-bunch-of-memory.md

 ## Use…

-...the `ActiveRelation#pluck` method to pull the required fields directly from the database.
+…the `ActiveRelation#pluck` method to pull the required fields directly from the database.

 ```ruby
 Book.paperbacks.pluck(:title)